 Chrissy Luo is Co-founder of the Tianqiao and Chrissy Chen Institute.
 She is also is Co-founder and Vice Chair of Shanda Group.

 Directly involved in Shanda’s investment strategy, Chrissy also oversees the finance, operations and administrative teams at Shanda.
 Since its inception, she has held a number of executive positions at the company including the role of Group CFO from 1999 – 2004.
 Prior to co-founding Shanda, Chrissy was an investment banker at Zhe Jiang Jin Xin Security Company in Shanghai.

 Chrissy has a Bachelor of Investment degree from the China Finance Institution (now part of the University of International Business and Economics).

 Executive Director, TCCI

-Previously, David spent over a decade at Lazard and Bank of America Merrill Lynch in New York.
-He has advised clients across diverse industries, including healthcare, energy, consumer and aerospace, in transactions involving mergers & acquisitions, structured financing and private issuance of equity or equity-linked securities.
+Previously, David spent over a decade at Lazard and Merrill Lynch in New York.
+He has advised investment banking clients across diverse industries, including healthcare, energy, consumer and aerospace in transactions involving mergers & acquisitions, structured financing and related strategic matters.

 David earned his Ph.D. in Quantitative & Computational Biology from Princeton University.
 He received his B.Eng. summa cum laude in Mechanical & Aerospace Engineering from Cornell University and also has an M.Eng. in Mechanical & Aerospace Engineering from Princeton University.